 Mr. Breaud earned his BS in Civil Engineering Technology from Nicholls State University.

-Advisor, Board of Directors
+Adviser, Board of Directors

 Mr. Benoit earned his BA in Urban and Regional Planning from the University of Louisiana at Lafayette.